-The ACTS prayer and methodology is a beautiful and structurally sound way to pray.
+The ACTS prayer and methodology is a easy and structurally sound way to pray.
 The prayer is clear and concise, covering the points of prayer directed in the Bible.

 There are many methods of prayer available to Christians, however, the ACTS prayer is one of the best.
-Its steps include: Adoration, Confession, Thanksgiving, and Supplication.
+Its steps focus on the following: Adoration, Confession, Thanksgiving, and Supplication.

 In the sections below, we’ll share detail about the prayer method, an example ACTS prayer, and pros and cons.
 Join us in learning and implementing this beautiful prayer!